vargalaszlo87/RF-VCA-dual-gate-MOSFET/README.md

 ![image](https://github.com/user-attachments/assets/869b88dc-ef5f-4f53-b2c9-b8c5a19f63f6)

 **Simple but very important!** Choosing the best diode type is not trivial.
-The diode must be high voltage tolerant with very small capacity and very hight speed.
+The diode must be higher voltage tolerant with very small capacity and very high speed.
 So, it's heavy.
 We must find a well solution for those problems with THT parts (in HAM world that is basic need).

 🚀 **My solution for those problems** are the 1N5711 Germanium diode (VHF/UHF schottky) with a small parallel capacity.